You are here

 The first thing you will want to do is make sure your student registers for New Student Orientation (NSO).

-- Registration will open up in mid April for students who have made their tuition deposit.
+- Registration will open up in late April for students who have made their tuition deposit.

-- Your student will receive an email to their personal email account with a personalized registration link.
+- Your student will receive an email to their personal email account with a registration link.

 - Once your student has registered for the session of their choice, they will be sent a confirmation email with additional details about the event.

-Optional Family Orientation runs concurrently to the first day of each session of New Student Orientation.
+Family Orientation runs on the first day of each session of New Student Orientation.
 Registration for Family Orientation is part of your student's registration form.

-- Check-in for Family Orientation occurs at the same time as New Student Orientation between 7:30am – 8:30am in Baker Hall.
+- Check-in for Family Orientation occurs at the same time as New Student Orientation, between 8:00-9:00am in Baker Hall.

-- Family Orientation wraps up around 5pm – students will remain on campus for dinner, additional sessions, and will spend the night in one of our residence halls.
+- Family Orientation wraps up around 6 pm.
+Students will remain on campus for dinner, additional sessions, and will spend the night in one of our residence halls.

 Wentworth is conveniently located near the Green Line and Orange Line MBTA stops.
 If you are driving to campus, parking will be available in our West Lot and our Parker Street Lot.